PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 For many people, overpaying for coverage is an unfortunate reality of the current life insurance environment.
 But at PolicyMe, we believe it doesn’t have to be.
 We’re on a mission to bring the insurance industry into the 21st century, challenging every status quo that’s long been accepted as an inevitable truth (and there sure are many).

-In the age of advanced analytics and machine learning technology, we know there must be a way to design an instantaneous underwriting process that’s significantly better for the customer without being riskier for insurance companies.
+In the age of advanced analytics and machine learning in healthcare technology, we know there must be a way to design an instantaneous underwriting process that’s significantly better for the customer without being riskier for insurance companies.
 (After all, we have cars on our roads that can almost drive themselves.)
 We’d never suggest that information isn’t critical to understanding risk, but we do believe the industry should, and must, be smarter about how it’s collected.

 Follow our blog to stay connected with our company and track our progress as we make life insurance faster, easier, and (dare we say) more enjoyable to get.
 Our goal is to create a whole new insurance industry that puts its customers first, and we’d love your valued input and support to guide us on our journey.
+Use the best term life insurance premium calculator Canada to find rates you're looking for.